 P4: Continue moving up and left out to the lip of the roof.
 Step even further left and clip two bolts. (part of FoD) After that, move up and back right to flake that you follow via a hand traverse to a stance and bolts.
 5.10.

 P5: Crux time.
 Execute a beautiful, techy traverse right on perfect stone to access a shallow left facing corner.
 Climb up moderate terrain and ditch your rack (possibly excepting a green alien/red c3) just before the first bolt in the corner.
 Technical stemming up four bolts leads to stance and another slight crux move to a good hold out left to finish the pitch at anchor bolts.
+Alternatively, climb slightly higher to a good stance w/medium-small cams.
 5.12.

 P6: More crux.
 Believe it or not, you're not supposed to follow the beautiful roof out left to the two bolt anchor.
 Instead climb straight up the corner on moderate terrain to a small roof.
 Step right and work up a hanging finger crack towards a large, intimidating roof split by two seams.
 Figure out the bouldery crux (gear-beta spoiler alert: red C3 w/single lobe facing left is a crucial and specific placement to get through here w/o whipping big on an old, but pretty solid fixed pecker) and finish the pitch up a mellow finger crack.
-Either belay at a hanging stance w/3 pins and a good tree or at a good stance on gear one or two meters lower.
+Belay at bolts.
 5.12.

 P7: More moderate cracks lead up and right to a two bolt anchor on a large ledge-system.
 5.10